meshachpierre/meshachpierre.github.io/_portfolio/090-iwokrama_logging.md

 ---
-title: FSC Certification of Reduced-Impact Logging at Iwokrama
+title: Reduced-Impact Logging at Iwokrama
 image:
  - "/assets/photos/iwokrama_logging/01.jpg"
 ---

+Capturing the FSC certification of Iwokrama's reduced-impact logging (RIL), May 2017.

 <div class="card-columns">
     {% for image in site.static_files %}